Snati1206/Faust_Basic_Synth-/README.md

   Here you have an ADSR envelope that controls the amplitude levels (at,dt,sl,rt)
   ## Harmonizer (4 octaves)
   Based in the 12 TET equation you can change the frequency of each oscillator within the range of 4 octave from -24 to +24 semi-tones (n1,n2,n3)

+- if you want to try the Synth, go to the Faust website and upload the code!